techcompliant/TC-Specs/daca.md

 Device Description

 VeXXaN Performance Peripherals(tm) is proud to announce the only control adapter you will ever need!
 With the ability to connect up to 4(!)
-8-bit joysticks and 16 buttons using a standard DB25 connection, the days of direct attached game controllers ARE!
+8-bit joysticks* and 16 buttons using a standard DB25 connection, the days of direct attached game controllers ARE!
 IN!
 THE!
 PAST!
 I personally guarantee that you will find more uses for this adapter than you ever thought possible!
 Remote control vehicles?
 Done!
 Arcade Machines?
 Sure!
 Spacecraft controls?
-You Betcha!*  Order within the next 5 Minutes and we'll throw in our patented No-Slip rubberized joystick base and a full set of our low-travel digital buttons! (just pay seperate processing and handling)** And, Best of all, If you're not 100,000% satisfied with your brand new DACA, simply return it for a full refund.***
+You Betcha!**  Order within the next 5 Minutes and we'll throw in our patented No-Slip rubberized joystick base and a full set of our low-travel digital buttons! (just pay seperate processing and handling)*** And, Best of all, If you're not 100,000% satisfied with your brand new DACA, simply return it for a full refund.****

+\*The DACA supports 4 single axis joysticks, 2 2-axis joysticks, or 1 3-axis joystick and 1 single axis joystick.
-\*VeXXaN Performance Peripherals(tm) does in no way certify our Digital/Analog Control Adapter for use in spacecraft control.
+\*\*VeXXaN Performance Peripherals(tm) does in no way certify our Digital/Analog Control Adapter for use in spacecraft control.
 VeXXaN Performance Peripherals(tm) will not be held liable for such uses.
-\*\*Offer not available in the greater megallenic cloud.
+\*\*\*Offer not available in the greater megallenic cloud.
-\*\*\*Just pay return processing and handling.
+\*\*\*\*Just pay return processing and handling.

 Interrupt Commands